rolling-scopes-school/aws/README.md

 ### RS School
 RS School is a free-of-charge and community-based education program run by the Rolling Scopes developer community since 2013.
 The RS School has had excellent success in 11 countries.
 Thousands of graduated trainees and 500+ mentors around the world.

+## FAQ
+### Where is the communication taking place?
+In the Discord chat - [https://discord.gg/2Ww3TCBvz4](https://discord.gg/uWvFU2RAba)

+### Where can I ask a question?
+Questions can be asked in the Discord chat - https://discord.gg/2Ww3TCBvz4

+#### Can I study the learning modules and do projects in advance?
+Sure!

+### Is it necessary to watch the webinars?
+No. After self-studying the materials, you can watch the webinar to consolidate the information or ask questions on Discord server.
+The webinar recordings can be found on our channel - https://www.youtube.com/@RSSchool.